College of New Rochelle: Closure

 On February 22, 2019, the college announced its intention to close at the end of summer 2019.
 The college had failed to pay federal payroll taxes and owed the IRS an estimated $20 million.
 Following that discovery, the college fired faculty and staff, resulting in a lawsuit from dismissed tenured faculty.
-A New York State judge ruled that those dismissals were improper.
-On March 28, 2019, the United States Securities and Exchange Commission (SEC) charged Keith Borge, the former controller of the college, with "defrauding municipal securities investors by fraudulently concealing the college's deteriorating finances."
-The U.S. Attorney's Office also brought criminal charges against Borge, who pleaded guilty.
-He was subsequently sentenced to three years in jail.
+A New York State judge ruled that the dismissals were improper.
+On March 28, 2019, the United States Securities and Exchange Commission (SEC) charged Keith Borge, the former controller of the college, with "defrauding municipal securities investors by fraudulently concealing the college's deteriorating finances".
+The U.S. Attorney's Office also brought criminal charges against Borge, who pleaded guilty and was sentenced to three years in prison.
+He was released in 2022.
 The SEC did not file charges against the college because it cooperated with the investigation.

+Mercy College became the repository of CNR documents.
+On August 12, 2019, William Latimer, the 14th and final College of New Rochelle president, joined Mercy College as vice president of its New Rochelle and Bronx locations serving in that role until March 2022.

-Later that same year, in September, the college declared bankruptcy as it had $80 million in liabilities.
-The campus and related materials were sold at auction and purchased by The Lodge Society Temple of New Rochelle for $32 million in a private real estate bankruptcy auction case.
+In September 2019, the college declared bankruptcy as it had $80 million in liabilities.
+The campus and related materials were sold at auction and purchased by The Lodge Society Temple of New Rochelle, an organization affiliated with the Grand Lodge of Free and Accepted Masons of the State of New York, for $32 million in a private real estate bankruptcy auction case.

 Notable alumni

-The College of New Rochelle's alumni were integrated into Mercy College's alumni community in 2019.
+The College of New Rochelle's alumni were integrated into Mercy University's alumni community in 2019.